Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Terrestrial magnetospheric disturbances

 When considering the solar wind as the energy source, only the kinetic energy of plasma bulk flow is of importance; the thermal and magnetic energies of the solar wind can be neglected [\ldots: they are relatively small to begin with (Sect.~\ref{sec:solwindenergy}) while moreover] at the bow shock they are overwhelmed by additional thermal and magnetic energies extracted from the flow.
 Furthermore, to transfer magnetic energy across the magnetopause requires [\ldots] a tangential component of the electric field which interacts with the magnetopause current to extract more mechanical energy from the plasma [\ldots] The interplanetary magnetic field does exert a dominant influence on energy conversion processes in a planetary magnetosphere, but primarily by control of magnetic reconnection processes and open field lines [\ldots]''

-[H-II:10.3.3] ``The following are among the principal loss and dissipation processes in planetary magnetospheres, energy being lost primarily to the atmosphere in (1) and (2) and being removed outside the system (to 'infinity') in (3) and (4):
+\ors[II:10.3.3] ``The following are among the principal loss and dissipation processes in planetary magnetospheres, energy being lost primarily to the atmosphere in (1) and (2) and being removed outside the system (to 'infinity') in (3) and (4):

-(1) {\bf Collisional and Joule heating in the ionosphere}.\indexit{ionosphere| collisional heating} If\indexit{ionosphere| Joule heating} the bulk flow of plasma differs from the bulk flow of the neutral atmosphere (usually as a consequence of magnetospheric dynamics), there is energy dissipation given by \mbox{${\mathbf E}^*\cdot{\mathbf J}$}, where ${\mathbf E}^{*}$ is the electric field in the frame of reference of the neutral atmosphere.
+(1) {\bf Collisional and Joule heating in the ionosphere}.\indexit{ionosphere!collisional heating} If\indexit{ionosphere!Joule heating} the bulk flow of plasma differs from the bulk flow of the neutral atmosphere (usually as a consequence of magnetospheric dynamics), there is energy dissipation given by \mbox{${\mathbf E}^*\cdot{\mathbf J}$}, where ${\mathbf E}^{*}$ is the electric field in the frame of reference of the neutral atmosphere.
 This is commonly referred to as 'ionospheric Joule heating'; [\ldots] it is primarily frictional heating by collisions between plasma and neutral particles, Joule heating in the true physical sense (\mbox{${\mathbf E}^{\prime}\cdot{\mathbf J}$}, where ${\mathbf E}^{\prime}$ is the electric field in the frame of reference of the plasma) contributing only a small fraction of the total.
 The energy is removed from the magnetic field and converted (via kinetic energy of relative bulk flow as an intermediary) to heat (thermal energy), with the heating rate per unit volume partitioned approximately equally between plasma and neutrals.

-(2) {\bf Charged-particle precipitation}.\indexit{ionosphere| particle precipitation} Energetic\indexit{particle precipitation} charged particles that enter the atmosphere from above are usually said to be {\em precipitating}.
+(2) {\bf Charged-particle precipitation}.\indexit{ionosphere! particle precipitation} Energetic\indexit{particle!precipitation} charged particles that enter the atmosphere from above are usually said to be {\em precipitating}.
 They penetrate the atmosphere to a depth that increases with increasing energy, until their energy is lost, going partly into heating the atmosphere and partly into ionization or other interactions.